BDA-KTS/4CTC/README.md

 - For questions or contributions, contact Jack H. Culbert at jack.culbert@gesis.org and Po-Chun Chang for maintenance issues at po-chun.chang@gesis.org.

 ## Publication
+The associated technical report is available at:
+- Culbert, J. H. (2023).
+4TCT, A 4chan Text Collection Tool. arXiv preprint arXiv:2307.03556. [arXiv:2307.03556](https://arxiv.org/abs/2307.03556).
-- The associated technical report is available at [arXiv:2307.03556](https://arxiv.org/abs/2307.03556).
-Users are encouraged to cite this paper when using the tool in research.
+*Users are encouraged to cite this paper when using the tool in research.*

 ## Acknowledgements
 - Special thanks to **Jack Culbert**, the original creator of this repository, for laying the foundation of this project.